scikit-plots/scikit-plots/docs/source/devel/guide_document_write.rst

    you may see in the source code.
 Pull requests updating docstrings to the current style are very welcome.

-All new or edited docstrings should conform to the `numpydoc docstring guide`_.
+All new or edited docstrings should conform to the |numpydoc|.
 Much of the |docutils| syntax discussed above (:ref:`writing-rest-pages`) can be used for links and references.
 These docstrings eventually populate the :file:`doc/api` directory and form the reference documentation for the